josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

-Nobody likes the guy who pops into the channel on day one and says "hey everyone, I'm looking, have any jobs?
-Send them my way."
+Nobody likes the guy who pops into the channel on day one and says "hey everyone, I'm looking, send jobs my way."

 That's tactless.
 Don't be that guy.
 Nobody has any reason to help that person.